dosipod/SrWiki/Contributing-to-SR-WLED.md

 ## Can I help?

-This is a community project, and contributions are be welcome!
-We're always up for a good PR (pull request).
+Yes!
+This is a community project, and contributions are welcome!
+We're always up for a good PR(see above).

 Just remember that any code you add will need to be maintained when we attempt to incorporate future versions of WLED.
 It's easy to add new code; maintaining it across multiple versions of WLED is a whole other matter.
 Be sparing with your additions.